telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-blazor-application.md

 * [Visual Studio 2019, version 16.4 or later](https://www.visualstudio.com/vs/)

-* Existing ASP.NET Core 3.1, .NET 5, or .NET 6 Blazor Server or WebAssembly application
+* Existing ASP.NET Core 3.1, .NET 5, .NET 6 or .NET 7 Blazor Server or WebAssembly application

 * The designer consumes reports generated and served from a running REST Service.
 Such can be referenced from another application or it can be hosted locally in the Blazor application as described below.

 ## Adding the Report Designer REST service and configuration

+>note If Blazor WebAssembly project is used, this section's steps should be implemented in a separate ASP.NET Core Web API project because the service runs on the server and Blazor WebAssembly is strictly client-side - [`Hosting Reports Service in ASP.NET Core in .NET 6 with Top-Level Statements Explained`]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-6-with-minimal-api%})

 1. Use NuGet package manager to add the `Telerik.WebReportDesigner.Services` package.
 This will also resolve other dependencies automatically.
 For more information, see [How to add the Telerik private NuGet feed to Visual Studio]({%slug telerikreporting/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio%}).

-1. Add required settings in the Startup.cs file.The __ConfigureServices__ method inside the `Startup.cs` in the project should be modified in order to enable the Web Report Designer REST service.
-Make sure the application is configured for WebAPI controllers and call the *AddNewtonsoftJson* to enable the required NewtonsoftJson serialization:
+1. Add required settings in the Startup.cs file.The `ConfigureServices` method inside the `Startup.cs` in the project should be modified in order to enable the Web Report Designer REST service.
+Make sure the application is configured for WebAPI controllers and call the `AddNewtonsoftJson` to enable the required NewtonsoftJson serialization:

 	````C#
 public void ConfigureServices(IServiceCollection services)